-- Water conservation efforts and water - resource planning, management and development within the existing constitutional framework and pursuant to the basin roundtables process established in HB 05-1177, in which interbasin compacts are negotiated for the equitable distribution of the state's waters. - Water reuse as one component in efforts to meet water supply needs and thus supports efforts to facilitate the reuse of water consistent with Colorado's constitutional water rights system. - Policies and practices that, consistent with local government authority, protect Colorado's water resources.
+- Data collection and research to increase understanding of the link between land development and water demand, and best practices to promote the efficient use of water resources across the region. - Water resource planning, management and development within the existing constitutional framework and pursuant to the basin roundtables process established in HB 05-1177, in which interbasin compacts are negotiated for the equitable distribution of the state's waters. - Water reuse as one component in efforts to meet water supply needs and thus supports efforts to facilitate the reuse of water consistent with Colorado's constitutional water rights system. - Policies and practices that, consistent with local government authority, protect Colorado's water resources.